Ambient 1: Music for Airports: Critical reception

 The first album of ambient music to become popular – and later recognised as the "first deliberately 'ambient' recording" – it was initially dismissed by critics, audiences and some of Eno's peers alike, bewildering some of the former.
 It only became more favoured by the 1990s, having "entered the modern musical canon".

 Blandness was a very common critique in the initial reviews, a possible by-product of its unvarying and populist conception, wrote Szabo.
 In a 1979 review for Rolling Stone, Michael Bloom found Ambient 1 self-indulgent and lacking focus.
 "There's a good deal of high craftsmanship here," Bloom said.
 "But to find it, you've got to thwart the music's intent by concentrating."
 In another contemporary review for The Village Voice, critic Robert Christgau wrote that "these four swatches of modestly 'ambient' minimalism have real charms as general-purpose calmatives.
 But I must also report that they've fared unevenly against specific backgrounds."
 He later called it "a bore".
 Writing for The Globe and Mail, around the time of its release, Alan Niester categorized the album as alien, calling it "background grunge" that was best suited for "dish-doing [and] bed-making".
 In a 1979 interview with Eno for Musician, critic Lester Bangs described Music for Airports as having "a crystalline, sun-light-through windowpane quality that makes it somewhat mesmerising even as you half-listen to it," and recounted a personal experience in which the album induced him into a dream state featuring Charles Mingus.

 PopMatters journalist John Davidson was enthusiastic in a retrospective review, deeming Music for Airports a masterpiece whose value "can only be appreciated by listening to it in a variety of moods and settings.
 Then you are likely struck by how the music allows your mind the space to breathe", Davidson wrote, "and in doing so, adapts itself to your mood".
 AllMusic reviewer Linda Kohanov stated that "like a fine painting, these evolving soundscapes don't require constant involvement on the part of the listener [...] yet the music also rewards close attention with a sonic richness absent in standard types of background or easy listening music."
 Sasha Frere-Jones wrote that, by strength of its compositions, Music for Airports fails to facilitate an easily disregarded listening experience: "the album is too beautiful to ignore".
 Sal Cinquemani of Slant Magazine described the effect of the compositions as "sheer weightlessness."
 Q described it as "soothing and sublime, a useful album when you're feeling particularly delicate."
-In a positive review, Pitchforks Liam Singer wrote that the album "gives the listener nothing to hold onto, remaining as transitory as its location", and added that it "realizes music's capacity to unify contrasting conceptions of time."
+In a positive review, Pitchfork's Grayson Haver Currin wrote that "to hear Music for Airports as more than a background balm, these four tracks remain wondrous and transformative, able to rearrange the air in a room."